-Gross Domestic Product, Fourth Quarter and Year 2021 (Advance Estimate)
+Gross Domestic Product, Fourth Quarter and Year 2021 (Second Estimate)

-Real gross domestic product (GDP) increased at an annual rate of 6.9 percent in the fourth quarter of 2021, following an increase of 2.3 percent in the third quarter.
+Real gross domestic product (GDP) increased at an annual rate of 7.0 percent in the fourth quarter of 2021, following an increase of 2.3 percent in the third quarter.
+The increase was revised up 0.1 percentage point from the "advance" estimate released in January.
 The acceleration in the fourth quarter was led by an upturn in exports as well as accelerations in inventory investment and consumer spending.
 In the fourth quarter, COVID-19 cases resulted in continued restrictions and disruptions in the operations of establishments in some parts of the country.
 Government assistance payments in the form of forgivable loans to businesses, grants to state and local governments, and social benefits to households all decreased as provisions of several federal programs expired or tapered off.
 For more details, including source data, refer to the Technical Note and Federal Recovery Programs and BEA Statistics.